tsurdilo/my-temporal-dockercompose/README.md

 ### Custom docker template

-Docker server image (and auto-setup image) by default use [this](https://github.com/temporalio/temporal/blob/master/docker/config_template.yaml) server config template.
+Docker server image by default use [this](https://github.com/temporalio/temporal/blob/master/docker/config_template.yaml) server config template.
 This is a base template that may not fit everyones needs.
 You an define your custom configuration template if you wish and this is what we are doing via [my_config_template.yaml](template/my_config_template.yaml) to add some extra env vars so we can configure archival and namespace defaults for archival.